inmanta/inmanta-core/docs/model_developers/modules.rst

     pip:
         use_config_file: True

-Then add the following content the global pip config file:
+Then add the following content to the global pip config file:

 .. code-block:: text